-Recent data have shown that treatment of kidney organoids generated from human iPSCs (CRL1502) with the nephrotoxic cisplatin induced specific acute apoptosis in mature proximal tubular cells, whereas immature cells did not respond to the drug[93].
+Recent data have shown that treatment of kidney organoids generated from human iPSCs (CRL1502) with nephrotoxic cisplatin induced specific acute apoptosis in mature proximal tubular cells, whereas immature cells did not respond to the drug[93].
 These results were further confirmed on patient-derived organoids obtained from renal normal tissue of neoplastic patients: a consistent activation of caspase 3 (CASP3), an indicator of apoptosis, after 72 h of incubation with cisplatin was detected by different techniques and only tubule cells suffered after drug exposure without affecting organoid architecture[94].

-Furthermore, interesting results have been obtained when organoids derived from cultured murine nephron progenitor cells were treated for 24 h with gentamicin at different concentrations: the percentage of CASP3+ cells co-stained with Lotus tetragonolobus lectin, a proximal tubule marker, selectively increased up to 80%.
-In contrast, the immunofluorescence analyses for cells stained for podocalyxin, a glomerulus marker, treated with gentamicin showed no cells positive for CASP3, suggesting that the drug caused proximal tubule injury without affecting glomerular structures[95].
+Furthermore, interesting results have been obtained when organoids derived from cultured murine nephron progenitor cells were treated for 24 h with gentamicin at different concentrations; the percentage of CASP3+ cells co-stained with Lotus tetragonolobus lectin, a proximal tubule marker, selectively increased up to 80%.
+In contrast, immunofluorescence analyses of cells stained for podocalyxin, a glomerulus marker, treated with gentamicin showed no cells positive for CASP3, suggesting that the drug caused proximal tubule injury without affecting glomerular structures[95].

-The most recently published paper about kidney organoids describes the use of glomeruli isolated from iPSC-derived kidney organoids for toxicity screening[96].
-The method for the isolation of intact glomeruli from kidney organoids is based on enzymatic dissociation of mature organoids that generates 3D aggregates of podocytes representing forming glomeruli.
-In particular, the cultured organoid glomeruli were exposed to increasing concentrations of doxorubicin and, after 48 h, the activation of the pro-apoptotic pathway was evident at the lower doses; reduction in glomerular size following doxorubicin treatment was also detectable.
+The most recently published paper about kidney organoids described the use of glomeruli isolated from iPSC-derived kidney organoids for toxicity screening[96].
+The method for isolation of intact glomeruli from kidney organoids is based on enzymatic dissociation of mature organoids that generates 3D aggregates of podocytes representing forming glomeruli.
+In particular, the cultured organoid glomeruli were exposed to increasing concentrations of doxorubicin, and after 48 h, activation of the pro-apoptotic pathway was evident at the lower doses; reduction in glomerular size following doxorubicin treatment was also detectable.

 These preliminary results are encouraging; however, more drugs must be evaluated before kidney organoids can be used as a promising drug testing platform.